MaelDieudonne/MLOps/README.md

 ## 1. Implementation
 There are 4 main components:
-- Web scraping
+- Dynamic web scraping => with Selenium
-- Aspect-based sentiment analysis
+- Aspect-based sentiment analysis => through the OpenAI API
-- Dashboard
+- Dashboard => with Streamlit
-- User management
+- ***User management => ???***

-Data is stored in a PostgreSQL database and saved in the DataLab with s3.
-A sample with 2 movies is provided.
+- ***API as well?***

+The dashboard can be accessed [here](https://movie-reviews-tracker.lab.sspcloud.fr/)

+Checklist:
+- The code is fully functionalized
+- The code is commented
+- The code has been cleaned with Flake8
+- Detailed logs are collected
+- Automated tests are available
+- Dependencies are managed with Poetry

 Architecture:
 <pre>